-Do you have nights where you haven’t planned anything for dinner but want to put a great meal on the table that everyone including the kids will enjoy?
+Do you have nights where you haven’t planned anything for dinner but want to put a great meal on the table that everyone, including the kids will enjoy?
 In our house, that means shrimp risotto.

-I already have a recipe for shrimp risotto on the site and it’s very good but it’s more of a “weekend” version.
-Wine, heavy cream, saffron - great ingredients but may be too much for the kids.
+I already have a recipe for shrimp risotto on the site, and it’s very good, but it’s more of a “weekend” version.
+Wine, heavy cream, saffron - great ingredients, but may be too much for the kids.

-Here’s my weekday version of shrimp risotto that I think you’ll enjoy, but don’t let that stop you from experimenting with other ingredients that you may have on hand and your family enjoys.
+Here’s my weekday version of shrimp risotto that I think you’ll enjoy, but don’t let that stop you from experimenting with other ingredients that you may have on hand and that your family enjoys.

-I like my risotto a little more al dente so I use less liquid.
-My wife likes it creamier and the rice a little softer so she cooks it a little longer with more liquid.
+I like my risotto a little more al dente, so I use less liquid.
+My wife likes it creamier and the rice a little softer, so she cooks it a little longer with more liquid.
 If you start with the 3.5/1 ratio, you’ll be fine and you can always add more liquid if you like.

-Reluctant Gourmet Tips
+Reluctant Gourmet Tips for Shrimp Risotto

 - Bring the stock to a simmer and keep it hot.
 You don’t want to add cold stock to your hot pan.
 It will completely slow down the cooking process.

 - Leave a few shrimp whole for presentation purposes.
-I think it tastes better with smaller pieces but the whole shrimp look great especially on weekends when serving to friends.
+I think it tastes better with smaller pieces, but the whole shrimp look great, especially on weekends when serving to friends.

-- Any pan will work but I like to use a large sauté or frying pan so there’s more surface for the rice to cook on.
+- Any pan will work, but I like to use a large sauté or frying pan so there’s more surface for the rice to cook on.

 - The trick to great homemade risotto is constant, gentle stirring.